SUMMER MEDICINE KIT

 This guide gives you specific medicines and remedies for four main categories of summer hazards: sunburn, insect bites, traveller’s diarrhoea, and heat-related illness.
 No generalities, no unnecessary theory — just practical advice you can act on today.

-Sunburn and UV Protection
+Sunburn and UV protection

 Prevention — before the problem starts